 Pricing Winner: MailChimp

 The fact that GetResponse is $5 cheaper per month in the lower email counts is not what is likely to be the biggest saver here.
 Instead, it’s more likely that for most people, the money you will save during the time where you have less than 2000 subscribers (or not too much use for the full features either) will probably end up making MailChimp the more economical choice.
-With MailChimp, you also have smaller increments for price increase, for example going to 2500 to 2800, instead of directly to 5000.

 However, if you’re a serious marketer/ business owner and you need the advanced features to make complex marketing and sales campaigns, and you have great faith in the future success, you can take advantage of GetResponse’s 18% discount for annual billing.

 To give you a sense of what the two solutions are like, I’m going to give you a visual and usability comparison of two important aspects; email design and form/landing page design.